 - Display custom fields on your invoice template

 - Custom fields can be displayed on your invoice template.
-For instructions on adding custom fields to your invoice template, go to Settings > Z-Billing Settings > Manage Invoice Rules and Templates > Download the invoice template instructions and see page 11 of the instructions on "Displaying Custom Fields."
+For instructions on adding custom fields to your invoice template, click your username at the top right and navigate to Billing > Manage Billing Document Configuration > Download the invoice template instructions and see page 11 of the instructions on "Displaying Custom Fields."

 - Many of the custom fields can be displayed on the invoice template, however, not all of the Zuora supported custom fields may be displayed.
 See page 11 of the invoice template instructions to see which custom fields are supported.